Inside: Resources for parents who want to nurture a growth mindset in their children.

 Growth Mindset Journal

-Stories included in the book include the failures and successes of Elon Musk, J.K.
+Stories in the book include the failures and successes of Elon Musk, J.K.
 Rowling, Walt Disney, and others.

 Growth Mindset Posters